rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 | Login Access                       | ✓             | ✓             |

 > **Note:** Each permission listed above is comprised of multiple individual permissions not listed in the Rancher UI.
 For a full list of these permissions and the rules they are comprised of, access through the API at `/v3/globalroles`.

+### Default Global Permissions for New Users

+When a user from an [external authentication source]({{< baseurl >}}/rancher/v2.x/en/admin-settings/authentication/) signs into Rancher for the first time, they're automatically assigned a set of global permissions (hereafter, permissions).
+By default, new users are assigned the [user](#user) permissions.
+However, in some organizations, these permissions may extend too much access.
+In this use case, you can change the default permissions to something more restrictive, such as a set of individual permissions.

+You can assign one or more default permissions.
+For example, the `user` permission assigns new users a [set of individual global permissions](#global-permissions-reference).
+If you want to restrict the default permissions for new users, you can remove the `user` permission as default role and then assign multiple individual permissions as default instead.
+Conversely, you can also add administrative permissions on top of a set of other standard permissions.

+>**Note:** Default roles are only assigned to external users.
+For local users, you must explicitly assign global permissions.

+### Configuring Default Global Permissions

+You can change the default global permissions that are assigned to external users upon their first log in.

+1. From the **Global** view, select **Security > Roles** from the main menu.
+Make sure the **Global** tab is selected.

+1. Find the permissions set that you want to use as default.
+Then edit the permission by selecting **Ellipsis > Edit**.

+1. Select **Yes: Default role for new users** and then click **Save**.

+1. If you want to remove a default permission, edit the permission and select **No** from **New User Default**.

+**Result:** The default global permissions are configured based on your changes.
+Permissions assigned to new users display a check in the **New User Default** column.